Nokhal/SkyrimInstallGuide/README.md

 Sofia Follower High Poly Heads-Sofia Alt Hair-Blond - Overwrite when asked
 Legacy of the Dragonborn Patches (Official)

+# End setup

-# Todo
+## Todo
-Install the two patched provided here
+Install the two patches provided here.
+Replace the pex and drop the ESP in data (overwrite)
 Load MLU after WACF
 AFT features compat with convenient horse

-# End setup

 ## Remove ESP
 The following ESPs are to be disabled or deleted from your /data folder.
 (I recommend deletion) There is no benefit to leaving these esps in your data folder.